This module will help you explore and understand:

 If you can identify with the bullet points above, then your fantasies may begin to affect the things you care about, such as your family, your friends, your job and your intimate and sexual relationships.

-Think of a fantasy that you have had.
-This can be one you have regularly or a one-off fantasy you have had.
+Think of a fantasy that you have had, either regularly or a one-off fantasy.
 It can be a non-sexual or sexual fantasy.
 Now answer the following questions:

 - Where were you when you were having this fantasy?